-- Alex, the finance manager of a Melbourne company is concerned at the CEO's frequent trips to Perth, with her time and expenses charged to the company.
+- Kylie, the finance manager of a Melbourne company is concerned at the CEO's frequent trips to Perth, with his time and expenses charged to the company.
 The trips seem to have limited relevance to the company's activities.
-Alex knows that the CEO was recruited from Perth and still has a number of close family members there. - Alex raises the issue with the CEO who explains that she has a verbal understanding with the chairman of the company who is aware of the nature and purpose of the visits. - What fundamental principles of the Code may be threatened here?
-What approach should Alex adopt?
+Kylie knows that the CEO was recruited from Perth and still has a number of close family members there. - Kylie raises the issue with the CEO who explains that he has a verbal understanding with the chairman of the company who is aware of the nature and purpose of the visits. - What fundamental principles of the Code may be threatened here?
+What approach should Kylie adopt?

-Integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour
+Integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour.